-"With the Clock under my control, I'll be able to wrong all the rights in the universe.
-Every villain who's ever stumbled will get a do-over.
-Every protagonists' triumph will be reversed!
-Until, finally, a new
+"With the clock under my control, I'll be able to wrong all the rights in the universe!
+Every villain who has ever stumbled will get a do-over; every protagonists' triumph will be reversed

 Most time travelers have a motivation.
 Usually, they're trying to Set Right What Once Went Wrong

 .
 But there are many who are out to do the exact opposite: Make Wrong What Once Went Right.
 They could be anything from a time-traveling Stupid Jetpack Hitler

 , a (not necessarily but usually) Magnificent Bastard

 who wants to rearrange history in his favor, or a Jerk Ass